 - Remove the furnace cover panel, which should expose the burner assembly and pilot.
 You should be able to see the flame of the pilot light.

 - If the pilot light is out, attempt to relight it.

 - If the pilot light does not light or does not stay lit, then replace the thermocouple.

-- If the pilot light is on, but the flame is a weak yellow flame, it will not get hot enough to heat the thermocouple to the proper temperature setpoint required to allow the gas valve to open.
+- If the pilot light is on, but the flame is a weak yellow in color, it will not get hot enough to heat the thermocouple to the proper temperature required to allow the gas valve to open.

 Adjusting the Flame

-There is usually a small screw on the pilot valve body that will adjust the flame.
-You may have to refer to the manufacturer's instructions to find the screw.
+There is usually a small screw on the pilot valve body that will adjust the standing pilot flame.
+You may have to refer to the furnace manufacturer's instructions to find the screw.
 Turn the screw as needed to adjust the flame throw.
 There are several flame abnormalities you should look for:

 - A split flame is caused by dirt inside the pilot tube.
 Take a needle or small nail and gently clean the tube.